Resources > Articles

 Why Partner with Nassco for Your Floor Cleaning Equipment

-At Nassco, we specialize in helping facilities choose the right cleaning equipment for their unique needs.
+At Nassco, we specialize in helping businesses compare floor cleaning machines based on facility needs and package options so they can choose the right cleaning equipment for their unique needs.
 Our experts work closely with leading manufacturers—including Nilfisk, Cenobots, Kärcher, Tennant, and Tomcat—to provide the most advanced and reliable solutions on the market.
+Floor scrubber packages often include accessories and chemicals, depending on the model and application.

 What sets Nassco apart: